Psychologists and counsellors

 - Completing the Allied health recovery request is a step by step instruction for allied health practitioners

-- Trouble downloading the AHRR provides technical instruction on how to access the AHRR.
+- Allied health recovery request (AHRR) technical help provides technical instruction on how to access the AHRR

 Fees Orders set the maximum amounts payable for any medical or related treatment.
 The NSW workers compensation Fees Orders for allied health practitioners have been updated and take effect from 1 August 2016.
 The Fees Orders reflect changes to exemptions to seek pre-approval prior to treatment.
 They also include new specific provisions that apply for workers with severe injury and Emergency service workers with post-traumatic stress disorder.